Welcome to the 23rd

 Zhongshan and others from Taishan:

-Our visitors are passionate about Chinese American
+visitors are passionate about Chinese American

-History, and have overcome major obstacles to achieve
+History, and have overcome major obstacles to

-their status as eminent research librarians in the
+achieve their status as eminent research librarians

-field.
+in the field.
 Marjorie was born in the US, but has

 subsequently mastered the Chinese language and made

 numerous research trips to China.
-Wei-chi was born (as
+Wei-chi was born

-§E¼z¤l Wei-chi Yee, a true kinswoman of the Yee clan) in
+(as §E¼z¤l Wei-chi Yee, a true kinswoman of the Yee

-to Chinese American World War II Veterans of Southern
+American World War II Veterans of Southern

 California¡¨ (pub.
 1997).
 Many Chinese American